Minor

 - No courses receiving Department of Economics credit under the preceding requirements may be taken CR/NC.
 A grade point average (GPA) of "C" (2.0) or better must be received for all units applied toward the minor.

-- Students must complete their declaration of the minor no later than the last day of the quarter one quarter before anticipated degree conferral.
+- Students must complete their declaration of the minor no later than the last day of the quarter one quarter before the anticipated degree conferral.

 - All other procedural rules governing an Economics Major degree, apply also to an Economics Minor degree.
 For example, rules regarding overlapping courses**, transfer credit, fast track for Econ 1, substitution of other Stanford courses as credit towards an Economics degree, etc.